parisd1992/FirstAdventure/README.md

 The memory taken up by myInstanceOnStack will be freed once the method that creates this instance is out of scope.

-- Considerations
+- So?

+If an instance is created on the stack, we can access it directly without having to 'dereference' the pointer (this could be faster).

+If you create an instance on the stack in a method, you should not return it from the creating method.

 Larger instances should be created on the heap because there is generally more space.

 If you create an instance on the heap, you need to free the memory yourself (smart pointers can help here).
-If you create an instance on the stack in a method, you should not return it from the creating method.

 # Design Patterns